This guide covers all usage patterns for gtfs-sqljs, from basic setup to advanced features like GTFS Realtime and smart caching.

 // Get stop times with realtime delays

-const stopTimesWithRT = gtfs.getStopTimes({
+const stopTimesWithRT = await gtfs.getStopTimes({

 tripId: 'TRIP_123',